Frequently Asked Questions

 Similar to a traditional campus setting, online learning is designed to help you learn and grow through the community that surrounds you.
 While this may not be a dormitory and dining halls for an online student, there are great opportunities to invest in time with family, neighborhoods, churches, ministries, and more.
 The interactions between students and professors in the online community constitutes a significant portion of the time spent in online learning and is designed with these same goals in mind.
 Students are encouraged to make the most of their environment in order to optimize learning outcomes.

 Course material is delivered on an online learning platform called Schoology.
-Emmaus Global Campus students can access Schoology at emmaus.schoology.com or at the Learning Commons link on Navigator: navigator.emmaus.edu.
+Emmaus University Global students can access Schoology at emmaus.schoology.com or at the Learning Commons link on Navigator: navigator.emmaus.edu.

 The college utilizes the Carnegie Unit as the basis for the credit hour, with 50 minutes of instruction with transitional and/or break time equating to one hour.
 Credit hours are assigned based on the specific learning objectives and expected outcomes of each course.
 Generally, one unit of credit represents a total of three hours per week of in-class and out-of-class work.
 The specific amount of time spent on coursework by each student will vary based on levels of interaction and reading and processing skills.